 - Smaller Membership/Targeted Areas of Expertise

 - Enhanced Board Education and Training

+- " Exclusive Focus on Strategy,

 - Accountability, and Turnaround Efforts.

-- Ensure Effectiveness and Role Clarity.
+- Update By-Laws and Board Policies to Ensure Effectiveness and Role Clarity.

-Miami-Dade County Observation

-Reserve Powers and a Level of Control.
-Healthcare for the Indigent Population County will Retain a Significant (if not of Miami-Dade.
-As Such, the County exclusive) Responsibility for Funding will Likely Seek to Maintain Certain
+Under Most Governance Models, the County will Retain a Significant (if not exclusive) Responsibility for Funding Healthcare for the Indigent Population of Miami-Dade.
+As Such, the County will Likely Seek to Maintain Certain Reserve Powers and a Level of Control.
+Under Most Governance Models, the County will Retain a Significant (if not exclusive) Responsibility for Funding Healthcare for the Indigent Population of Miami-Dade.
+As Such, the County will Likely Seek to Maintain Certain Reserve Powers and a Level of Control.